MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 Within the Power Automate platform, a <b>‘Capacity’</b> is a purchased item (that can be a license or an add-on) assigned to an the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) that can be utilized by a specific Power Automate object allowing it to carry out premium operation.
 <br/><br/>
-Currently, there are 3 types of capacity that can be utilized by Power Automate objects :
+Currently, there are 3 types of capacity that can be utilized by Power Automate objects : [TEST](a "aaaaaaaa")
 <br/><br/>

 |Capacity|Power Automate object|Consumption mode|Premium operation enabled|